AppertaFoundation/FOSS-Medical-Web-App/README.md

-README
-This README documents the basis of this repo and how to use it to set up a Trust's Web App to store the data
+This README documents the basis of this repo and how to use it to set up a free Universal Web App to store the data that users will access using the Universal Medical App UMA

 ## Requirements
 ## Local set up